s2t2/branford_station/README.md

 # Branford Station

-A tool for use with [General Transit Feed Specification (GTFS)](https://developers.google.com/transit/gtfs/) open transit data.

 This application
- finds all GTFS data sources listed on maintained community sites like the [GTFS Data Exchange](http://www.gtfs-data-exchange.com/) and the [Google Transit Data Feed Wiki](https://code.google.com/p/googletransitdatafeed/wiki/PublicFeeds), periodically checks feed sources to confirm current data or download new data, and makes the data available for public consumption (through both an api and front-end interface).
+ finds sources of [General Transit Feed Specification (GTFS)](https://developers.google.com/transit/gtfs/) open transit data from community-maintained sites like the [GTFS Data Exchange](http://www.gtfs-data-exchange.com/) and the [Google Transit Data Feed Wiki](https://code.google.com/p/googletransitdatafeed/wiki/PublicFeeds), periodically checks feed sources to confirm current data or download new data, and makes the data available for public consumption through an api and front-end interface.

 ##  Usage